Ormonde Jayne: Products

 Ormonde Jayne has since grown from candles to include perfumes, other home scents like reed diffusers, and bath and body products, though the bath and body products were later discontinued.
 Perfumer Geza Schoen has worked with Pilkington on perfumes for the line.
-Reviewing the line in 2009, New York Times perfume critic Chandler Burr wrote, “The Ormonde Jayne collection has managed to bottle mesmerizing strangeness that stays, just barely at times, this side of unwearable art scents.”
+Reviewing the line in 2009, New York Times perfume critic Chandler Burr wrote, "The Ormonde Jayne collection has managed to bottle mesmerizing strangeness that stays, just barely at times, this side of unwearable art scents."

 In Luca Turin and Tania Sanchez’s Perfumes: The Guide, the line’s titular fragrances Ormonde Man and Ormonde Woman both received five-star reviews.
 Both fragrances are based on hemlock; Ormonde Man also has notes of juniper berries and oud.
 Turin and Sanchez also included the pair in their book of 100 “classics” in perfumery.

 Other notable Ormonde Jayne fragrances include Orris Noir, based on purple-black iris, pink pepper and pimento berries; Champaca, an orange wildflower from India mixed with green tea, basmati rice and myrrh; Sampaquita, named after a species of jasmine that is also the national flower of the Philippines; Ta’if, a rose and saffron fragrance named for the city in Saudi Arabia where the rose ingredient is grown; Tolu, a resin mixed with rose; Vanille d’Iris, vanilla and iris as well as carrot seed, coriander seed, bergamot and musk; Montabaco, with orange absolute, tobacco and leather; and Nawab of Oudh, a blend of ambers, oud and musk.

 Pilkington also develops Ormonde Jayne fragrances for individual clients, in a six-month process.
+Pilkington personally oversees every stage of perfume production.